Image for facebook - best 2:1 aspect

 17th February 2019

 A pleasant spring stroll over the border to Canton Vaud on a sunny Sunday in February.
-We drrove to Romont and parked at the train station, walked over the Fribourg-Vaud border to the medieval town of Moudon and took the bus back to Romont.
-Unfortunateky a lot of the walk was on tarmac or concrete, and there weren't many seats!
+We drove to Romont and parked at the train station, walked over the Fribourg-Vaud border to the medieval town of Moudon and took the bus back to Romont.
+Unfortunately a lot of the walk was on tarmac or concrete, and there weren't many seats!

 Image